 Companies that understand the importance of upskilling are more likely to attract top talent.

 Upskilling is a crucial strategy for achieving long-term success.
-Especially for SME organisations which are in the growth phase.
+Especially for SME organisations that are in the growth phase.
 Upskilling makes the organisation ready to scale up.

 Here are some upskilling possibilities for SME organisations.